 - Fill no more than 5 EUR at a time with your car rental or ATV – you need a lot less than you think.

 - It’s easy to let your guard down when you go back to Athens after spending time in the Greek Islands.
-Stay vigilant and beware of pickpocketers immediately (read my story in the Athens 3 day itinerary coming soon).
+Stay vigilant and beware of pickpocketers immediately (read my story in the Athens 2 day itinerary).

 Have specific questions about your upcoming trip to the Greek Islands?
 Drop a comment below in this Greek Islands travel guide!